MihaiAC/learning-react/learning_react/react_notes/React.md

 It's like a decorator for catching errors.
 Otherwise, it is a normal component: you can have state + handle it, etc.

+### DB ops
+Standard mode of operation: React interacts with a backend server (so frontend and backend are separated stacks).